nihirchandila/Linkq-URL-Shortener-/README.md

 cd frontend
 npm install
+2. Create a .env file in the root directory and add the following:
+MONGO_URI → Connection string for your MongoDB database URL → Base URL for your backend API(http://localhost:3001/) PORT → Port on which the server will run(3001)

-npm run build or write npm run build in the root folder
+3. Run the backend server in the backend folder: npm run build in the root folder npm start